Skip to Main Content

 Non-Affirmed PA Decision on File

-• The claim will be denied.
+• The claim will deny.

 • All appeal rights are then available.